 One of the arguments people have when it comes to arguing the movie is the seriousness and the ‘adultness’ the film has when compared to the Marvel Studios counterparts.

-But let’s look at those kiddos Marvel movies, particularly at Age of Ultron: Tony Stark creates Ultron because to him they need an ultimate defensive weapon in order to protect Earth from outer space (after watching Infinity War, can we all say he had a point?).
-Tony knew Ultron’s power includes the ability to know literally everything about our planet and its population, yet he proceeds anyway.
+But let’s look at those kiddos Marvel movies, particularly at Age of Ultron: Tony Stark creates Ultron because to him they need an ultimate defensive weapon to protect Earth from outer space (after watching Infinity War, can we all say he had a point?).
+Tony knew Ultron’s power includes the ability to know everything about our planet and its population literally, yet he proceeds anyway.

-Quite a few people drew a parallelism between Ultron and the Patriot Act, as both were ultimate solutions in order to fight back deadly threats.
+A few people drew a parallelism between Ultron and the Patriot Act, as both were ultimate solutions to fight back deadly threats.

 While that might be reading too much into it, it’s a perfect example of how you don’t need to take serious issues explicitly to be taken seriously.
 A good metaphor is generally more welcomed than explicitly talking about it.